 The most common improvements to make include updating kitchen cabinets, adding rooms or bathrooms, and replacing doors and windows.
 According to TaxAct, “for a mid-range kitchen remodel, you’ll recoup about 57 percent of the cost.
 For a mid-range bath remodel, you’ll recoup about 70 percent of the cost.”
 A realtor will know what upgrades will garner you the most profit when it does come time to sell your home.
 They can advise you where your money will be best spent.

 You should also know that opting for tax deductions will likely require you to itemize your deductions.
 Claiming the deductions you’re eligible for is only worth the effort if all of your itemized deductions exceed the IRS standard deduction.
-That number is $12,400 for 2020 for individuals, and twice that for married couples.
+That number is $12,550 for the 2021 tax year for individuals, and twice that for married couples.
 Keep that in mind as you tally up your expenses and prepare your taxes.

 Improve Your Home, Increase Your Tax Return